espocrm/documentation/user-guide/emails.md

 Users can have multiple SMTP accounts.
 But email addresses user can use to send emails from are defined by email addresses of a *User* record.

+## Gmail accounts

+For connecting your GMail account (IMAP and SMTP) you have two options:

+1. Enable access for less secure appliction at your Google account settings.
+2. Use [Google Integration](https://www.espocrm.com/extensions/google-integration/) that provides a secure authentication via Oauth2.

 ## Working with Emails

 Emails are fetched by cron (in background) every few minutes (period can specified by Administrator).